 Recognizing personnel and community as the building blocks upon which all else rests the Commission, at its second meeting, agreed on its agenda.
 It was to devote its efforts to developing a comprehensive plan to recruit, train and retain large numbers of dedicated, talented educators for the field of Jewish education.
-It was to develop a plan to involve a large number of outstanding community leaders in Jewish education.
+It was

+Jewish education.
 They, in turn, in their local communities, and on the continental scene would be able to take the steps that would raise Jewish education to the top of the agenda and create a better environment, a better ambience for Jewish education.